 Knowing your target audience—as well as its energy-efficiency goals and perceptions—is the starting point for developing an effective campaign that builds trust and encourages engagement among SMB customers.
-We’ll dig into data from the Business Customer Satisfaction Study to help you understand the energy-management needs and attitudes of SMB customers.
+We’ll dig into data from the E Source Business Customer Satisfaction Study, focused on SMBs, to help you understand the energy-management needs and attitudes of SMB customers.

 Who makes energy-related decisions?
-According to the E Design 2020: A three-year collaborative project initiative, SMB owners generally make all the energy-related decisions for their business.
+According to the E Source E Design 2020 initiative, SMB owners generally make all the energy-related decisions for their business.